wqrxssq/stress_testing/README.md

 1) Exactly the same as in the basic mode

-2) Edit `AdvancedChecker.cpp` - In it you should have files `test.txt`, `smartOut.txt`, `naiveOut.txt` to check the correctness of each, and then compare their results, for more understanding see the original example in AdvancedChecker.cpp.
+2) Edit `AdvancedChecker.cpp` in `src` directory - In it you should have files `test.txt`, `smartOut.txt`, `naiveOut.txt` to check the correctness of each, and then compare their results, for more understanding see the original example in AdvancedChecker.cpp.

 3) Run the following command in terminal: